Battery Types and Chemistries in Home Tools and Appliances

 Modern devices more and more rely on batteries of various types, sizes, shapes, and chemistries, regardless if it is a small handheld cordless vacuum cleaner, larger convertible stick unit, ordinary remote control, robot vacuum cleaner, or any other cordless tool or appliance.

-Knowing what type of battery fits your unit can be very important when looking for a replacement battery, since manufacturers after discontinuing the cordless tool, often stop to manufacture its spare parts, batteries included.
+Knowing what type of battery fits your unit can be very important when looking for a replacement battery, since manufacturers after discontinuing the cordless tool, often stop manufacturing its spare parts, batteries included.

 Primary vs. Secondary Batteries